 The one key area in which the cheap striker is a bit lacking is his 13 finishing.
 However, given his age and PA, the right training programme can quickly scale up this essential attribute.
 In the meantime, Puado will be able to create himself plenty of opportunities thanks to his 13 dribbling, 14 technique, 16 off the ball, 15 acceleration, 15 agility, 14 pace, and 14 composure.

-All the cheap strikers of FM 21 to sign
+All the bargain strikers of FM 21 to sign

 There are plenty of strikers that you can target with low transfer fees, low wage demands, but a decent CA rating.
 Find the table of all of our cheap strikers in FM 21 to sign below, none of whom will cost you more than £4 million to sign.